MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 > Accelerated Networking is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Accelerated Networking enables single root input-output (IO) virtualization (SR-IOV) on supported virtual machine (VM) types, greatly improving networking performance.
+Accelerated Networking enables single root input-output (I/O) virtualization (SR-IOV) on supported virtual machine (VM) types, greatly improving networking performance.
 Accelerated Networking lets network traffic bypass the software switch layer of Hyper-V virtualization stacks.
 Because Accelerated Networking assigns the virtual function (VF) to a child partition, the network traffic flows directly between the VF and child partition.
-As a result, the IO overhead in the software emulation layer shrinks until network performance becomes almost the same as physical, on-premises environments.
+As a result, the I/O overhead in the software emulation layer shrinks until network performance becomes almost the same as physical, on-premises environments.

 The following diagram illustrates how two VMs communicate with and without Accelerated Networking.